CiscoCloud/vaquero-docs/docs/current/README.md

 - Gitter: Configuration for listening to git webhooks
 - GitHook: An array for all gitgooks to listen to
 - SoT: An array for specific sources of truth
-- Agent: An array to map SoT's to vaquero agents
 - Log: The base configuration for the project logr

 ## Running Vaquero from the container